FactorBackup/factor-1/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Litedash in Unix.
+Some notes on how to build Factor in Unix.

 Note
 ---------------------